quattor/quattor.github.com/_aquilon/00-install.md

     dbfile = /path/to/your/aquilon.db
     ```

-  * Postgres: change the database backend and define the database name by adding the following sections to
+  * Postgres: change the database back-end and define the database name by adding the following sections to
   `/etc/aqd.conf`:

     ```